Plus500 – Minimum Deposit for trading Contracts for Difference

 Is it easy to make a deposit with Plus 500?

-It’s very easy once you have opened your broker account.
+It’s very easy once you have opened your provider account.

 For Credit/Debit Card: Just like a normal online purchase, you enter your card details.
 For Plus 500, the card must be in your name.
 It’s a fairly easy and painless way to deposit funds to your Plus 500 account.

-For Electronic Wallet: Very similar to any other online purchase using Paypal or Skrill, you simply enter in your details, amount and your usual Paypal/Skrill details and you’re done.
+For Electronic Wallet: Very similar to any other online purchase using Paypal, you simply enter in your details, amount and your usual Paypal details and you’re done.

-Plus 500 warning – all CFD’s carry the risk of losing some, all, or more than all of your capital.
+All CFD’s carry the risk of losing some, all, or more than all of your capital.
 Starting with $200 may be a good way to learn CFD trading but you are better off doing your learning with a demo account, which Plus500 offers.
-As such, personally I would lean towards depositing more than the minimum to make sure you don’t get blown out of the water in your first handful of trades.

-Plus500AU Pty Ltd (ACN 153301681), licenced by: ASIC in Australia AFSL #417727.
-FMA in New Zealand FSP #486026, Authorised Financial Services Provider in South Africa FSP #47546.
+ASIC in Australia, AFSL #417727, FMA in New Zealand, FSP #486026; Authorised Financial Services Provider in South Africa, FSP #47546.
 You do not own or have any rights to the underlying assets.
 Consider if you fall within our Target Market Distribution.
 Please refer to the Disclosure documents available on the website.